icpc/ccs-specs/Contest_API.md

     implemented to conform to this specification.
   - Nullable?: Whether the attribute might be `null` (and thus implicitly can also not be present in that case).
-  - Source @WF: Specifies whether this attribute is implemented at the ICPC World Finals and by whom.
   - Description: Description of the meaning of the attribute and any special considerations.